 The AD8233 is available in a 2 mm × 1.7 mm, 20-ball WLCSP package and a 150 μm thin die for height constrained applications.
 Performance is specified from 0°C to 70°C and is operational from −40°C to +85°C.

 - Portable ECG

 - Gaming peripherals

-- Biopotential signal acquisition, such as EMG
+- Biopotential signal acquisition, such as EMG or EEG

 The ADAS1000 measures electro cardiac (ECG) signals, thoracic impedance, pacing artifacts, lead on/off status and outputs this information in the form of a data frame supplying either Lead/Vector or Electrode data at programmable data rates.
 Its low power and small size make it suitable for portable, battery powered applications.
 The high performance also makes it suitable for higher end diagnostic machines.

 The ADAS1000 is designed to simplify the task of acquiring and ensuring quality ECG signals.
 Value-added cardiac postprocessing is executed externally on a DSP, microprocessor or FPGA.
 Several digital output options ensure flexibility when monitoring and analyzing signals.
 The ADAS100